dojo/docs/dojox/form/RangeSlider.rst

 .. contents::
    :depth: 2

-The RangeSlider is a descendant of **dijit.form.Slider** that allows a selection of a range of values.
+The RangeSlider is a descendant of `dijit.form.Slider <dijit/form/Slider>`_ that allows a selection of a range of values.

 ============
 Introduction
 ============

-The RangeSlider differs from the **dijit.form.Slider** by providing two handles that allow you to select a range of values across the scale.
+The RangeSlider differs from the `dijit.form.Slider <dijit/form/Slider>`_ by providing two handles that allow you to select a range of values across the scale.

 =====